wisemanny/radiosonoff/README.md

 # TODO:

-Support multiple radios of the same kind.
+1. Support multiple radios of the same kind.
 Now it would do the operation for all that it finds.
+2. Add operation to list devices